Eric Mazur

-Eric Mazur (born November 14, 1954) is a physicist and educator at Harvard University, and an entrepreneur in technology start-ups for the educational and technology markets.
+Eric Mazur (born November 14, 1954) is a Dutch-born American physicist and educator at Harvard University, and an entrepreneur in technology start-ups for the educational and technology markets.
 Mazur's research is in experimental ultrafast optics, condensed matter physics and peer instruction.
 Born in Amsterdam, Netherlands, he received his undergraduate and graduate degrees from Leiden University.
+He served as the President of Optica (formerly the Optical Society) in 2017.

 Education

 Mazur studied physics and astronomy at Leiden University.
 He passed his "doctoraal examen" (equivalent to a master's degree) in 1977 and continued his graduate studies at the same institution.
 His PhD thesis investigated the structure of non-equilibrium angular momentum polarizations in polyatomic gases.